How do you choose the projects that you fundraise for?

 Does the University receive many bequests?

-Gifts in wills from alumni, friends and supporters play a vital part in benefitting the University and this year we received over £4.5m.
+Gifts in Wills from alumni, staff and friends play a vital part in benefitting the University, raising on average £3 million each year.
 Gifts support Colleges, Research Institutes and Schools, scholarships, new buildings and maintain and the historic fabric of the campus.
 Gifts of all sizes have great impact and all are recognised in perpetuity.
-The 1451 Society recognises the special commitment of alumni and friends who have chosen to support the University through a planned gift in their will.
+The 1451 Society recognises the special commitment of alumni and friends who have chosen to support the University through a planned gift in their Will.

 If our department receives a gift or a bequest directly should I inform the Development and Alumni Office?

 Yes, please do so.
-We can ensure that all charitable gifts are correctly accounted for and that donors are properly recognised for their gift and thanked appropriately.
-Please contact email@example.com / 0141 330 4951 for general gifts and Barrie.Bryson@glasgow.ac.uk / 0141 330 6886 for bequest gifts or enquiries.
+We can ensure that all charitable gifts are correctly accounted for, directed in accordance with the donor's wishes and that donors are properly recognised for their gift and thanked appropriately.
+Please contact firstname.lastname@example.org / 0141 330 4951 for general gifts and email@example.com / 0141 330 5917 for bequest gifts or enquiries.

 I’ve heard there are tax advantages to giving?